BootGen/BootGenSDK/README.md

   ]
 }
 ```
+#### Conventions
+   * Property and class names should be camelCase.
+Casing will be set in the generated code according to the type of file generated.
+In C# PascalCase will be used, in TypeScript property names will remain camelCase.
+   * Array names should be plural nouns, everithing else should be in singular form.in the generated code the fitten plural or singular form of names will be used.

 ### Hinting

 You can give hints in the form of comments for the generator.
 Hints can be placed at the beginning of arrays.
 Possible hints:
   * `timestamps`: Adds a `Created` and an `Updated` timestamp property to the class.
-  * `manyToMany`: Declears that the given relation is a Many-To-Many relation, as oppesed to the default One-To-Many relation.
+  * `manyToMany`: Declears that the given relation is a Many-To-Many relation, as opposed to the default One-To-Many relation.
   * `class:[name]`: Substitute `[name]` with the intended name of the class.
 Example:

 ```js